microsoft/fast/packages/web-components/fast-components/src/design-system-provider/README.md

 In the above example, the value function will be re-evaluated if the _design system_ ever changes.

-The above API is made especially useful when defining a [component stylesheet](https://github.com/microsoft/fast-dna/blob/master/packages/web-components/fast-element/docs/building-components.md#defining-css) - individual stylesheets can declare dependencies on CSS custom properties that are functions of he element instance's *design system*
+The above API is made especially useful when defining a [component stylesheet](https://github.com/microsoft/fast-dna/blob/master/packages/web-components/fast-element/docs/building-components.md#defining-css) - individual stylesheets can declare dependencies on CSS custom properties that are functions of the element instance's *design system*

 **EXAMPLE: creating a recipe dependency**
 ```ts